daniel-grimm/reference-material/certifications/Azure.md

 This is a deep certification that teaches you how to interpret requirements and turn them into a quality solution.
 You must not only know the details of the services, but how they meet requirements across different segments including cost, redundancy, scalability, and more.

 ## Azure Certifications FAQ
-### Should I tak the exam online or at a test center?
+### Should I take the exam online or at a test center?
 You should take the exam at a testing center.
-The software to take a test online can be over aggressive and cause issues during your test.
-If there is a technical issue at a testing center, there are trained professionals to assist you getting past any issues.
+The anit-cheat software and measures to take a test online can cause issues during your test.
+If there is a technical issue at a testing center, there are trained professionals to assist you getting past any problems or network outages.

 Additionally, testing centers will ensure that there are no distractions to help you focus on the exam.